taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Getting_Started/Creating_Kubernetes_cluster.md

 ## **Adding Nodes**

-To create a functioning Kubernetes cluster in Taikun, you need to add cloud servers to your Project.
+To create a functioning Kubernetes cluster in Taikun CloudWorks, you need to add cloud servers to your Project.
 A Kubernetes cluster requires the following types of nodes:

 - **Master Node**: Manages the cluster’s state, such as scaling and updates.
 - **Worker Nodes**: Run the actual applications.